hugginsio/homelab/README.md

 ## 🎯 Goals

+- Provide useful applications and services for my family.
 - Use clusters instead of multiple machines with distinct roles to increase resiliency.
+- Explore parts of infrastructure management that are taken care of by other teams at $JOB.
 - Use automation where possible to reduce setup and maintenance toil.
-- Explore parts of infrastructure management that are taken care of by other teams at work.

 ## 🤝🏻 Thanks